Tiffanirice23/reading-notes/README.md

 <sub> *A  Code Fellows reading journal* </sub>

 # :left_speech_bubble: My name is Tiffani & I am very excited to start a new career!

-Growth Mindset to me details the process of setting reasonable expectations when researching and studying a new craft.
+Growth Mindset to me ==details== the process of setting reasonable expectations when researching and studying a new craft.
 Before moving forward with something fresh, it is important to be cognizant that my skills can and **WILL** be improved through hard work.
 My failures are not a representation of my future potential!

 ## 3 reminders to stay in a growth mindset